tsightler/ring-mqtt/README.md

 | mqtt_pass | Password for MQTT broker | blank |
 | ring_token | The refresh token received after authenticating with 2FA - See Authentication section | blank
 | enable_cameras | Enable camera support, otherwise only alarm devices will be discovered | false |
+| enable_modes | Enable support for Location Modes for sites without a Ring Alarm Panel
 | location_ids | Array of location Ids in format: ["loc-id", "loc-id2"] | blank |

 By default, this script will discover and monitor enabled devices across all locations, even shared locations for which you have permissions.
 To limit locations you can create a separate account and assign only the desired resources to it, or you can pass location_ids using the appropriate config option.
 To get the location id from the ring website simply login to [Ring.com](https://ring.com/users/sign_in) and look at the address bar in the browser.
 It will look similar to ```https://app.ring.com/location/{location_id}``` with the last path element being the location id.